Enhance your Prime Day and holiday strategy with Sponsored Display

 What is Sponsored Display?

-This year, we’ve also improved bidding for our remarketing strategies to help your bids stay optimised during high-impact periods like Prime Day, Black Friday and Cyber Monday.
+This year, we’ve also improved bidding for our remarketing strategies to help your bids stay optimized during high-impact periods like Prime Day, Black Friday, and Cyber Monday.

 Two Sponsored Display targeting strategies to include in your Q4 campaigns

 The following strategies can help you reach new customers, generate brand awareness and reengage audiences during the busy Q4 time period.